About Us :: Bios

 In 2006 she moved to Vienna, Austria.
 There, she regularly presented dance, installations and performing arts.
 She received a two-year residency at LABfactory and a short residency at D.ID.
 During the residencies at LABfactory she created inter- disciplinary pieces with full professional support under the direction of Thomas J. Jelinek and Kazuko Kurosaki.
 While she was in Vienna, she was strongly engaged with artists of other disciplines.
 One of her collaborative works, with Ursula Endlicher, was performed at the art exhibition of SIGGRAPH ASIA2009 in Yokohama, Japan.

-Since she moved to Boston in May 2011, she has presented her own work at Mobius, Boston Center for the Art, and Boston University, performed Trisha Brown’s work Floor of the Forest at The Institute Of Contemporary Art, and has performed as an improviser at the BCA , Greenway, Mobius as well as other local institutions.
+Since she moved to Boston in May 2011, she has presented her own work at Mobius, Boston Center for the Arts, and Boston University, performed Trisha Brown’s work Floor of the Forest at The Institute Of Contemporary Art, and has performed as an improviser at the BCA , Greenway, Mobius as well as other local institutions.

 Catherine Murcek (guest artist): Catherine Murcek, a.k.a.
 Cat, received her early training at a small ballet school near her hometown of Lewisburg, PA.
 She was introduced to modern dance in 1999 at the Northfield Mount Hermon School when she joined the dance company there directed by Gretel Schatz.
 In December 2004, she graduated from Franklin College of Switzerland with a B.A. in International Economics.
 Since then, she has been concentrating on getting dance back to being a major part of her life.
 She moved to the Boston area last summer, and has since performed in works by Alisia Waller of Mobius International, Emily Beattie, Nicole Dagesse, and Heather Bryce, in addition to Zoé Dance.